For more information about the Psychology department, please click here.

 - Students must complete all credits at the graduate 6000-level and above.

-- Students must earn a minimum grade of B (3.0) in all courses taken at CU Denver and must achieve a minimum cumulative GPA of 3.0.
-All graded attempts in required and elective courses are calculated in the minor GPA.
-Students cannot complete program requirements as pass/fail.
+- Students must earn a minimum grade of B (3.0) in all courses that apply to the degree and must achieve a minimum cumulative GPA of 3.0.
+All graded attempts in required and elective courses are calculated in the GPA.
+Courses taken using P+/P/F or S/U grading cannot apply to program requirements.

 - Students must complete all credit hours with CU Denver faculty.